-Operators must be capable of accurately assessing the risks associated with their work and the work environment.
+Operators must be capable of accurately assessing the risks associated with their work and their work environment.

 What exactly is an operator?

-An ‘Operator’ certificate confirms that the holder is familiar with the risks involved in working on or in an Elia facility.
-Operators always work under the authority of a work leader.
+An operator is a person working on or near an Elia facility, under the supervision of a work leader.

 How to obtain certification as an operator